hashicorp/terraform/website/source/docs/provisioners/chef.html.markdown

 * `ssl_verify_mode (string)` - (Optional) Use to set the verify mode for Chef Client HTTPS requests.

+* `enable_reporting (string)` - (Optional) Cause the chef-client to send data to the Chef server for use with Chef reporting, if flag is omitted default value is `true`

 * `validation_client_name (string)` - (Required) The name of the validation client to use for the initial communication with the Chef Server.